PedroHenriqueDutra/API_/README.md

 # API_
-A repository for templets of APIs
+A repository for templet of APIs